ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

 Inside **RequestTask.__call__** function request is checked against its owner: if *OwnerDN* and *OwnerGroup* attributes are set, proxy for this user is created ans swapped with the default (*DataManager*) proxy.
-After that processing enters the loop over sub-requets.
-If paricular sub-request has 'Waiting' state and its operation matches registered one, the sub-request files and attributes are passed as parameters to the operation handler.
-After the handler's execution, the request is again serailised to the XML and updated using **RequestClient**.
-At this stage finalisation of request is also triggered, but only if
+After that processing enters the loop over sub-requests.
+If particular sub-request has 'Waiting' state and its operation matches registered one, the sub-request files and attributes are passed as parameters to the operation handler.
+After the handler's execution, the request is again serialized to the XML and updated using **RequestClient**.
+At this stage finalization of request is also triggered, but only if
 JobID attribute is different from 0.

-The results of **RequestTask.__call__** are stored inside of **ProcessTask** instance, which again is enqueued into results queue of **ProcessPool**.
+The results of **RequestTask.__call__** are stored inside of **ProcessTask** instance, which again is en-queued into results queue of **ProcessPool**.
 Now processing is shifted to the **ProcessPool** instance again.
 The results are picked up and sent to the callback function, which is used to copy over the monitored records to the **gMonitor** and to clean up reference of original request from *requestHolder*.

-The motivation for adding *requestHolder* dictionary is to have in place a failover machnism for tasks that have never returned any values from their sub-process execution (i.e. sub-process is stuck waiting for a signal, there is a never released lock in the underlying library, the sub-process has been killed by **ProcessPool** or evil and mad person from outside world).
+The motivation for adding *requestHolder* dictionary is to have in place a fail-over mechanism for tasks that have never returned any values from their sub-process execution (i.e. sub-process is stuck waiting for a signal, there is a never released lock in the underlying library, the sub-process has been killed by **ProcessPool** or evil and mad person from outside world).
 In that case, no matter what was the original occasion, the assigned requests are put back to the **RequestClient** at the end of last cycle